FileFormatInfo/opml-viewer/README.md

 ## To Do

-- [ ] option to link xmlUrl to analyzer and/or validator
 - [ ] cleanup demo.xml
 - [ ] structured logging
 - [ ] handle html labels (optionally)